Wonderland Hotel: The Dining Room

-The Hotel’s dining room, which included a split log mantled fireplace, became renowned for excellent food in an extraordinary setting.
-Up to the day it closed, it was known for serving some of the best home cooked meals in or near the park.
+The hotel's dining room included a split log mantled fireplace.
+It was known for serving home cooked meals in or near the park.
 It was decorated in a country style with ruffled curtains, red and white checkerboard tablecloths and split bottomed chairs.
-After dinner, many guests and visitors enjoyed a bowl of ice cream or home made cobbler on the porch for dessert.
+After dinner, many guests and visitors moved to the porch for dessert.
 In the early days of the hotel, meals were included with your room which could be rented by the day, week, month, or 3-month season at a price of seventy-five cents per meal for adults or fifty cents for children.
 Three meals were offered per day, served family style.
 A number of the area residents would from time to time provide local wild game meat they would catch themselves to the hotel for meals.
 This included deer, bear, rabbit, wild turkey, quail, ruffled grouse and rattlesnake.
 Fresh fish caught from the river was found on the menu quite often.

 Back view of the Wonderland Hotel in 1993.